Wednesday Sept 15th, 2021, 0620-1400

 I’d come into town with so much leftover food.
 Plus I’d had food sent from home with my box of shoes.
 It was so much that I’d decided to ship half of it down the trail a few hundred miles.
 I also switched out my broken trekking pole and my wind jacket for a real rain jacket, in anticipation of cooler weather.
 The latter seemed like a longshot, since it was 86 degrees with a heat index in the 90s when I walked into town.
 I got an ice cream cone which almost melted before I could wolf it down.
 So hot.

 Only 2 other hikers were in the basement, a SOBO couple by the names Wonder Rat and Mystical Spiral…very unique trail names.
 They were very fun to talk to.
 The basement also had a nice bathroom, where I enjoyed some shower time.
-Stellar was in town, so we went out for pizza and beer.
+Later I went out for a pizza and beer.
 The thunderstorms came through all evening but barely registered since I was inside.
 I didn’t get a whole lot done this day, besides walking, but I had high hopes for a nero out of town the next day.